hannes22/xyRobot/README.md

 ## xyRobotRemote

-xyRobotRemote is a Java App which communicates with the Robot Firmware via Serial.
-It currently allows you to show a picture shot with the GameBoy Camera mounted on the bot.
-In the future, you will be able to remote control the robot with this software.
+xyRobotRemote is a Java App which communicates with the Robot Firmware over a serial port.
+It allows you to shoot pictures with the Gameboy camera and remote-control the robot.